Profit vs Revenue: The Difference SaaS Founders Need to Know

 Profit = Revenue − All Expenses

 Revenue can look spectacular while profit is negative.
-That’s the entire story of “growing but burning cash.”
+That’s the entire profit vs revenue story behind “growing but burning cash.”

 Comparison Table: Profit vs Revenue